openstack/freezer-dr/README.rst

 freezer-dr has a pluggable architecture so it can be used with:

-1. Any monitoring system to monitor the compute nodes (currently we support only native openstack services status)
+1. Any monitoring system to monitor the compute nodes (currently we support only native OpenStack services status)
 2. Any fencing driver (currently supports IPMI, libvirt, ...)
 3. Any evacuation driver (currently supports evacuate api call, may be migrate ??)
 4. Any notification system (currently supports email based notifications, ...)